syncfusion-content/windowsforms-docs/WindowsForms/Menus/State-Persistance.md

 # State Persistence

-The menu control supports serialization persiting the state of the toolbars and menu items state whenever the application is being used.
+The menu control supports serialization persisting the state of the toolbars and menu items state whenever the application is being used.
 In this topic the serialization of menu control is discussed.

 ## Enabling state persistence